devgurung141/life_expectancy_GHO_project/README.md

-# Analyze Life Expectancy Data
+# Analyze Global Health Observatory (GHO) data

 # Project Description
-The goal of the project is to analyze Global Health Observatory (GHO)data from World Health Organization (WHO), create a model to predict life expectancy and provide recommendations to increase life expectancy.
+The goal of the project is to analyze Global Health Observatory (GHO) data from World Health Organization (WHO), create a model to predict life expectancy and provide recommendations to increase life expectancy.

 # Project Goals:
 * find features relation with life expectancy